Best Practice

 Facilitating communication

 One of the key advantages of concept maps is their ability to act as a communication tool among research team members and with external stakeholders.
 They provide a shared visual language that can help in explaining ideas clearly and succinctly, bridging knowledge gaps between individuals with different expertise or backgrounds.
-This common ground is especially valuable in multidisciplinary research teams, where understanding each others' perspectives is crucial for collaborative success.
+This common ground is especially valuable in multidisciplinary research teams, where understanding each others' perspectives contributes to collaborative success.
 Moreover, concept maps can be effective in presentations or publications by conveying findings and theories in a more engaging and understandable way.

 Aiding planning and organization